kaihendry/dabase.com/content/blog/path-to-production.md

 - Easy to add Approval stage for <abbr title="Product Owner">PO</abbr> sign-off in the Production account
 - Changes happen via Git API
 - Minimises code duplication (no difference between environments given a commit)
+- Empowers service team

 Cons:

 - In each Environment a **build is required** and that might be slow or non-reproducible in some languages
 - Without some trivial checks in place (check stg has commit) or approval stages, a `git push prd` could happen
 - Each stack (e.g. Infra, App) typically is a separate Code{Commit,Build,Pipeline} and inevitably some manual co-ordination will be needed.
 I.e. Infra pushed before App
+- At scale, the pipelines might become unwieldly, with organisational policies difficult to enforce.

 # Using Github